 The three men agree to accompany Heyward, Cora, and Alice to Fort William Henry where Col. Munro is, and it doesn’t take long for them to realize that Magua has his own mysterious vendetta against the Munro family, as well as Hawkeye and Cora to realize how attracted they are to one another.
 Loyalties are soon tested, as Hawkeye and Cora find themselves in opposition of Munro and Heyward’s military authority, and as Magua makes it very clear that nothing and no one will stand in the way of his vengeance against Col. Munro and his family.

-Like nearly every film and television series on Mann’s resumé, The Last of the Mohicans has unique and gorgeous cinematography that, along with Mann’s exceptional directing, immerses the audience into the world they’re viewing onscreen (and for this film, that cinematography is courtesy of longtime Mann collaborator Dante Spinotti).
-Whether it’s an entire fort under attack by enemy soldiers, or the lush and beautiful frontier land where Hawkeye hunts for food with his family, and where the British battles both the French and the Huron to the death with no mercy, it is not always easy or pleasant to watch.
+The Last of the Mohicans is simply amazing at how it immerses the audience into the world they’re viewing onscreen, thanks to Mann’s exceptional directing, the superb screenplay by Mann and Christopher Crowe, and the gorgeous cinematography by longtime Mann collaborator Dante Spinotti.
+Whether it’s an entire fort under attack by enemy soldiers, or the lush and beautiful frontier land where Hawkeye hunts for food with his family, and where the British battles both the French and the Huron to the death with no mercy, the visuals may be beautiful, but the scenes that accompany them are not always easy or pleasant to watch.
 If you’ve never seen The Last of the Mohicans and you’re reading this, spoilers be damned, you may be asking: “Just how uneasy and unpleasant is the violence in this movie?”

 Well, it’s not overly gruesome or violent, but … let’s just say that when Magua vows to kill Col. Munro by cutting his heart out with his knife and eating it whole like it’s a Chicken Tenders sub from Publix, he is not kidding.
 We, fortunately, don’t see the actual cannibalism take place, but it’s enough to remind the audience that Magua and his Roaring Rampage of Revenge is no joke, and neither are the battle sequences throughout the film.
 The sound effects that accompany shots of people getting struck in the face with clubs and tomahawks are sickeningly realistic.
 There are actual scalpings that occur which will make you wince and instantly reach for your hair upon seeing one.
 As for the final battle between Magua and Chingachgook that closes the film?

 A few years ago, I watched The Last of the Mohicans with my churchgoing Jamaican grandmother.
-She was able to sit through the film and its battle sequences with little to no complaint, in the form of her shaking her head and saying “Jesus have mercy, my God.”
-When she saw Chingachgook go absolutely ham on Magua with is gunstock war club right after taking down the Huron war party that was protecting him, she literally pulled a George Costanza and got up from her seat to leave and go to bed like “That’s it for me!”
-(Granted, this is the same woman who would somehow go on to watch every minute of No Country For Old Men and Season 1 of Luther without leaving her seat to go read Bible verses instead, but that viewing experience still stuck with me.)
+She was able to sit through the film and its battle sequences with little to no complaint, in the form of her shaking her head and saying, “Jesus have mercy, my God.”
+When she saw Chingachgook go absolutely ham on Magua with his gunstock war club, right after he took down the Huron war party that was protecting him, she literally pulled a George Costanza and got up from her seat to leave and go to bed like “That’s it for me!”
+(This is the very same woman who would somehow go on to watch every minute of No Country For Old Men and Season 1 of Luther without leaving her seat to go read Bible verses instead, but that viewing experience still stuck with me.)

-(The cinematography and directing in this film deserve much praise, but another aspect that elevates The Last of the Mohicans is the sweeping and majestic musical score by Randy Edelman and Trevor Jones.
-Particularly their orchestration of Dougie MacLean’s “The Gael,” which can be heard when Hawkeye and Cora finally give in to their mutual attraction and kiss each other, and again during the climax when Magua and his war party is confronted by Hawkeye, Uncas, and Chingachgook.)
+The cinematography, writing, and directing in this film deserve much praise, but another aspect that elevates The Last of the Mohicans is the sweeping and majestic musical score by Randy Edelman and Trevor Jones.
+Particularly their orchestration of Dougie MacLean’s “The Gael,” which can be heard when Hawkeye and Cora finally give in to their mutual attraction and kiss each other, and again during the climax when Magua and his war party are confronted by Hawkeye, Uncas, and Chingachgook.

-Despite the fact that its story is being told in the middle of a massive war, The Last of the Mohicans is, at its heart, a love story (and quite possibly, the closest that we will ever get to seeing Michael Mann make a full-blown romantic drama, even though he always shoots the incredibly passionate kisses between his characters as if they will never see each other again).
+Despite the fact that it takes place in the middle of a massive war, The Last of the Mohicans is, at its heart, a love story.
+And quite possibly, it’s the closest we will ever get to seeing Michael Mann make a full-blown romantic drama, even though he always shoots the incredibly passionate kisses between his characters as if they will never see each other again.
 Seeing the growing respect and attraction between Hawkeye and Cora is as fascinating to watch as every other aspect of the film.
 When the two of them first meet, they don’t think very highly of one another.
 That begins to change when Hawkeye explains to her the importance of the frontier, in that it is the only place where poor people can survive while making a life for themselves and their families, and how the spiritual beliefs that he has acquired from his Mohican family is what comforts him when dealing with the losses of his loved ones.

 This opens Cora’s eyes to what the world around her is truly like, and begins to change the way she walks through it, which doesn’t escape Hawkeye’s attention.
 They also have more in common than either of them would expect, as they both care deeply about their family and friends (Cora is more than willing to pick up a flintlock and use it against anyone who might harm her or Alice), are fiercely outspoken against whatever they perceive to be unjust and wrong, and have no interest or desire in walking any path or following any rules that would take their personal choices away from them, whether it’s fighting in a war on behalf of another country, or marrying someone for status rather than for love.